bazakoskon/labels-on-Amazon-movie-reviews-dataset/README.md

 ## What is it?

-This is a side project for my thesis "Classification/Clustering Techniques for Large Web Data Collections".
+This is a side project for my thesis "Classification/Clustering Techniques for Large Web Data Collections" (supervised by Prof. [Ioannis Anagnostopoulos](http://anagnostopoulos.name)).

 My main goal was to provide a new, enriched, ground truth labeled dataset to the data science community.
 All labels have been collected by crawling/scraping Amazon.com for a period of some months.